kenken64/NUSISS-DevSecOpsEng/workshop/workshop2.md

 git status
 ```

-28. Setup Claude desktop with GenAI Github Model Context Protocol server. try out this prompt "Under my GitHub account, there's a repository named ProjectAA.
+28. Setup Claude desktop with GenAI Github Model Context Protocol server. try out this prompt "Under my GitHub account, there's a repository named ProjectA.
 Is it possible to merge the test branch into the main branch?
 Create the pull request and merged it"

 https://claude.ai/download